Planted clique recovery in random geometric graphs: Proofs for the VD-algorithm

 \begin{proof}[Proof of Theorem \ref{thm:successVDalgo}] Our aim is to find under which regimes for $\mu$ and $k$ in $G_k(n,r)$

 First, observe that

 Moreover, for each clique vertex $i \in K$, we have $Z_i = (k-1) + Z_i^{V \setminus K}$, thus

 Then, condition \eqref{eq:condition_VD_algo} is verified if $k > \Delta_n - \delta_{n-k} + 1$ holds with high probability, in the large $n$ limit.
-At this point, we can study separately the cases for finite and infinite $\alpha$.
+At this point, we can examine the cases separately for finite and infinite $\alpha$.
 If $\alpha \in [0, \infty)$ (connectivity or sub-connectivity regimes), observe that

 In particular: if $k = o(n)$, then $t(n) = (1+o(1))t(n-k)$ and condition \eqref{eq:condition_VD_algo} is verified as long as $k > (1+\varepsilon) (T(n) - t(n))$, for some $\varepsilon > 0$; if $k = \Theta(n)$, condition \eqref{eq:condition_VD_algo} is trivially satisfied.
 Instead, when $\alpha = \infty$ we have $H_{-}^{-1}(\alpha^{-1}) = H_{+}^{-1}(\alpha^{-1}) = 1$, thus